susam/fxyt/README.md

 ```

 The following code demonstrates mode 1 where division by zero error is
-ignored and the cells at which such errors occurred are painted black.
+ignored and the cells at which such errors occur are painted black.

 ```
 MXY%
 ```

 The following code demonstrates mode 2 where division by zero error is
-ignored and the cells at which such errors occurred are painted red.
+ignored and the cells at which such errors occur are painted red.

 ```
 MMXY%